Monetra/mstdlib/cluster/README.md

 - Ip Address     - text  - Ip address of peer
 - Port           - u16   - Peer Port
-- State          - enum  - Any of the same states as our own Node State, but specific to the peer.
+- State          - enum  - One of the Node States.
 - ConnectTimer   - et    - Elapsed Time since connect.
 Monotonic tracking of how long this node has been connected.
 - LastMsgTimer   - et    - Elapsed Time since last message.
 Monotonic tracking